homieiot/convention/convention.md

 ## Topology and structure

-The topology of Devices, Nodes and Properties is defined by the following rules:
+**Devices:**

-- Within the convention, *devices* can be modelled to have children (**Child Devices**).
+Within the convention devices can be modelled to have children.
 For example, bridge devices; a zwave bridge device (the parent) exposes many child devices (the zwave devices).
 There is no depth limit set on additionally nested children.

+**Nodes:**
-- A *device* can expose multiple *nodes*.
+A *device* can expose multiple *nodes*.
+Nodes are independent or logically separable parts of a device.
+For example, a car might expose a `wheels` node, an `engine` node, and a `lights` node.

+**Properties:**
-- A *node* can have multiple *properties*.
+A *node* can have multiple *properties*.

-### Attributes

-An **Attribute** is a specific aspect of a *device*, *node* or *property* that is modelled by and directly maps to an MQTT topic.
+Properties represent basic characteristics of a node/device, often given as numbers or finite states.
+For example, the `wheels` node might expose an `angle` property.
+The `engine` node might expose a `speed`, `direction`, and `temperature` property.
+The `lights` node might expose an `intensity` and a `color` property.

+**Attributes:**
+*Devices, nodes and properties* have specific *attributes* characterizing them.
+Attributes are represented by a topic identifier starting with `$`.
 The precise definition of attributes is important for the automatic discovery of devices following the Homie convention.

-The convention defines different sets of attributes for *devices*, *nodes* and *properties* respectively.
-MQTT topic identifiers for topics mapping to attributes always start with `$`.

 Examples: A device might have an `IP` attribute, a node will have a `name` attribute, and a property will have a `unit` attribute.